-Join our Facebook group for discussions! 🙂 Merrimack Valley Havurah : A virtual coffee house for meaningful Jewish discussion.
+Join our Facebook group for discussion.
+Coffeehouse Torah Talk: A virtual coffee house for meaningful Jewish discussion.

-The Jewish Bible is technically called the Tanakh, an acronym for Torah, Nevi’im and Ketuvim. (see next paragraph) The Jewish apocrypha are a set of 15 small books (or book additions) that were at one time almost accepted as part of the Jewish Bible, but did not become canonized.
-However, they are still religiously and historically Jewish works of literature, and do have a small role in Judaism.
+The Jewish apocrypha are a set of 14 or 15 (depends on the formatting) small books that were at one time almost accepted as part of the Jewish Bible, but did not become canonized.
+However, they are still religiously and historically Jewish works of literature, and they have a small role in Judaism.

 Torah: Genesis (Bereishit), Exodus (Shemot), Leviticus (Vayikra), Numbers( Bamidbar), and Deuteronomy (Devarim).